 Biography

 Colombian-American soprano Stephanie Lamprea is an architect of new sounds and expressions as a performer, recitalist, curator, composer, and improviser, specializing in contemporary-classical repertoire.
 Trained as an operatic coloratura, Stephanie uses her voice as a mechanism of avant-garde performance art, creating “maniacal shifts of vocal production and character… like an icepick through the skull” (composer Jason Eckardt).
-She has been praised by Opera News for "her iconoclasm and fearless commitment to new sounds" and for her "impressive display of extended vocal techniques, in the honorable tradition of such forward-looking artists as Bethany Beardslee, Cathy Berberian and Joan La Barbara."
-Her work has been described as “mercurial” by I Care If You Listen, "dynamic" by critic Steve Smith (Night After Night), and that she “sings so expressively and slowly with ever louder and higher-pitched voice, that the inclined listener [has] shivers down their back and tension flows into the last row."
+She has been praised by Opera News Magazine for "her iconoclasm and fearless commitment to new sounds" and for her "impressive display of extended vocal techniques, in the honorable tradition of such forward-looking artists as Bethany Beardslee, Cathy Berberian and Joan La Barbara."
+Her work has been described as “stunning, harrowing, agonising, sonorous..." by The Observer, "divinely deranged" by the Herald Scotland, and that she “sings so expressively and slowly with ever louder and higher-pitched voice, that the inclined listener [has] shivers down their back and tension flows into the last row."
 (Halberstadt.de) She has received awards from the Concert Artist Guild, St. Botolph Club Foundation, the John Cage Orgel Stiftung in Halberstadt, Germany, and the Puffin Foundation.
 Stephanie was a featured TEDx Speaker for TEDxWaltham: Going Places.

-A prolific recording artist, Stephanie released her debut solo album, Quaking Aspen, in 2022 on New Focus Recordings.
-Featuring new works for voice and electronics by Jason Eckardt, Wang Lu, Kurt Rohde, Hannah Selin, George N. Gianopoulos, and James May, the album was hailed by PopMatters.com as "a bold artistic statement that’s exciting and innovative... a magical, intense, and deeply satisfying journey," while BBC Radio 3's Corey Mwamba highlighted the "wonderful layering between the synths and the overdubbed voices, and the voice that was reciting the poetry, the melody as it moved very sinuously through all sorts of keys and modes, really drew the ear in."
-She released her second solo album, a complete recording of Georges Aperghis' 14 Recitations, in 2023; the album was described as a "tour-de-force... sportive vocal adventure of impressive proportions," (Concerti.de), "performance art of the highest caliber," (PopMatters.com), and a record in which "virtuosity is complemented by total commitment and vivid imagination."
-(Bandcamp.com).
+A prolific recording artist, Stephanie released albums Quaking Aspen, Georges Aperghis' 14 Récitations, and Don't Add to Heartache, to international critical acclaim.
+Quaking Aspen was hailed by PopMatters.com as "a bold artistic statement that’s exciting and innovative... a magical, intense, and deeply satisfying journey."
+14 Récitations was described as a "tour-de-force... sportive vocal adventure of impressive proportions," (Concerti.de), "performance art of the highest caliber," (PopMatters.com), and a record in which "virtuosity is complemented by total commitment and vivid imagination."
+(Bandcamp.com) Don't Add to Heartache was celebrated as "an impassioned exploration of sound, space, and the relationship between nature and humanity... a fiercely inventive body of work that urges listeners to consider their relationship with nature in an increasingly artificial world."
 Previous to these discs, she spearheaded Unaccompanied: Tiny Works for Quarantine, a project produced from home during the COVID-19 pandemic.
 Through this project, she commissioned and premiered over 50 new works for solo voice by composers across the globe and released recordings of the works over four collections on Bandcamp.
 ClevelandClassical.com wrote that the collections "find composers thriving within the constraints of extreme brevity, and Lamprea carving sublime, beautiful, comic, and haunting scenes of isolation that come to life upon pressing play."
 Stephanie has also lent her voice to albums Becoming a Landscape (Juan Calderon), Music for First Contact (Post Coal Prom Queen), Postcards (Alistair MacDonald and Stephanie Lamprea) Clever Machines and Late Night Banter (Aaron Jay Myers), Someone Who Loves You Throws Me at You (Julia Werntz), and False Tongues (Niffin).

 |